AnonymousSubmission45/MetaSearch/README.md

-# Consensus Analysis in Academic Peer Review Using Search-Augmented Large Language Models
+# MetaSearch: Search-Augmented LLM with Reasoning for Consensus Resolution in Peer Review

-This repository contains the implementation and data processing pipeline for the paper "Consensus Analysis in Academic Peer Review Using Search-Augmented Large Language Models".
+This repository contains the implementation and data processing pipeline for the paper "MetaSearch: Search-Augmented LLM with Reasoning for Consensus Resolution in Peer Review".

 ## Repository Structure